My Main Page with Links to My Other

 Goods are a way to display oneself

-without having to engage in the difficult development of personality or
+without having to engage in difficult developments of

 character.
-Cross writes that it is easy to conclude that goods are an easy
+Cross writes it is easy to conclude that goods are an easy

 heaven compared to the hell of other people.